 Although both dietitians and nutritionists assist clients in determining the ideal diets and foods to satisfy their health needs, their qualifications are distinct.
 Dietitians can help people with specific health problems like eating disorders by making meal suggestions.

 In general, a dietitian’s function is more controlled than that of a nutritionist, and the distinction is due to the type of education and professional training received.
-A dietician must have various licences and qualifications in order to practise.
+A dietician must have various licenses and qualifications in order to practice.
 The term “nutritionist” is less regulated than “dietitian” and has a broader definition.
-Nutritionists and dietitians may specialise in different areas.
+Nutritionists and dietitians may specialize in different areas.

 Both dieticians and nutritionists are qualified to help individuals with issues such as weight loss / weight gain, fatigue reduction, improving hair/skin quality and digestive diseases.
 Dieticians would be able to provide advice related to specific health conditions like eating disorders, PCOS, diabetes, Dull skin, High Cholestrol,High Sugar, Lack Of Stamina, Lower Immunity, Weight gain etc. Nutritionists can also have specializations like sports nutrition, for example.